psychotimmy/picomz-80k/README.md

 ## Brief user notes

-Ensure a microSD card containing one or more Sharp MZ-80K software (.mzf) files is installed.
+Ensure a microSD card containing one or more Sharp MZ-80K software (.mzf/.mzt/.m12) files is installed.

 Flash one of: